HussainElemam/CS-ChatBot/README.md

 CS ChatBot was built to make course content easier to search and understand through natural conversation.
 Instead of manually looking through lecture files, a user can ask a question and receive an answer grounded in the indexed course documents.

-For recruiters, this project demonstrates practical experience with full-stack development, LLM application design, local AI tooling, vector search, and conversational UI implementation.
+The project highlights full-stack development, LLM application design, local AI tooling, vector search, and conversational UI implementation.

 ## Features